darktjm/auis/README.md

     assumptions still exist, and require manual location and removal.

+  - Made significant progress in constification.
+Most of that was string constant misuse found by warnings, but I also looked for explicit casts and removed (or documented) those.
+Also made most static structures I encountered constant, but there are many more to do.
+This also shook out a number of bugs in the code.

   - Started on documentation, now in a plain ez text file instead of org (org seemed nifty, but it can't print and you can't assign styles to node labels and the app is in general not